The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

 My own Amalfi Coast holiday itinerary was as follows.

 - Ravello (2 nights)

 - Positano (1 night)

-You can experience the Amalfi Coast in a shorter timeframe as I did and still have a fantastic time, but I strongly recommend staying longer if you can.
+You can experience the Amalfi Coast in a shorter timeframe and still have a fantastic time, but I strongly recommend staying for longer if you can.

 The Amalfi Coast is paradise!
-As someone once stated when asked to describe the Amalfi Coast in three words.
+When asked to describe the Amalfi Coast in three words, someone stated:

 Paradise, Paradise, Paradise